GergelyTimeea/FileWatcherSMB/README.md

     - **Helpers/**
         - `ConcurrentHashSet.cs` and `IConcurrentHashSet.cs`: Implements a thread-safe set for tracking unique file events across threads.
-        - `ItempFileFilter.cs` and `TempFileFilter.cs`: Defines and implements logic to filter out temporary/irrelevant files, so only meaningful changes are processed.
+        - `ITempFileFilter.cs` and `TempFileFilter.cs`: Defines and implements logic to filter out temporary/irrelevant files, so only meaningful changes are processed.

     - **Models/**
         - `RabbitMqOptions.cs`: Defines configuration options (host, credentials, queue) used for connecting to RabbitMQ.